Quick Technical Audit: How to Use Chrome Lighthouse to Improve Performance, SEO, and Accessibility

 - Prioritize fixes by impact: Start with items that yield the biggest UX or SEO improvements.

-- Address Core Web Vitals: Focus on LCP, TBT (or First Input Delay), and CLS, since they directly affect search ranking and user experience.
+- Address Core Web Vitals: Focus on LCP, TBT/FID, and CLS, since they directly affect search ranking and user experience.

-- Optimize assets: Compress images, serve responsive images, and enable modern formats like WebP where possible.
+- Optimize assets: Compress and serve responsive images in modern formats like WebP.

 - Minimize render-blocking resources: Defer or async non-critical JavaScript and CSS.

-- Improve accessibility: Fix missing alt attributes, color contrast issues, and ARIA labeling problems reported by Lighthouse.
+- Improve accessibility: Fix missing alt attributes, color contrast issues, and ARIA labeling problems.

 - Re-run regularly: Run audits after major changes and periodically to catch regressions.